Moscow: Climate

-Typical high temperatures in the warm months of June, July, and August are around a comfortable 20 to 26 C, but during heat waves (which can occur between May and September), daytime high temperatures often exceed 30 C, sometimes for a week or two at a time.
-In the winter, average temperatures normally drop to approximately −10 C, though almost every winter there are periods of warmth with day temperatures rising above 0 C, and periods of cooling with night temperatures falling below −20 C. These periods usually last about a week or two.
-The growing season in Moscow normally lasts for 156 days usually around 1 May to 5 October.
+During the warm months of June, July, and August, typical high temperatures are 20 to 26 C. However, during heat waves (which can occur between May and September), daytime high temperatures often exceed 30 C, sometimes for a week or two.
+In the winter, average temperatures normally fall to approximately −10 C. Nevertheless, most winters have warmer periods with daytime temperatures rising above 0 C, as well as cooler periods with night temperatures falling below −20 C. These periods usually last a week or two.
+The growing season in Moscow normally lasts for 156 days, usually around 1 May to 5 October.

-The highest temperature ever recorded was 38.2 C at the VVC weather station and 39.0 C in the center of Moscow and Domodedovo airport on 29 July 2010, during the unusual 2010 Northern Hemisphere summer heat waves.
-Record high and average temperatures were recorded for January, March, April, May, June, July, August, November, and December in 2007–2022.
-The average July temperature from 1991 to 2020 is 19.7 C. The lowest ever recorded temperature was −42.1 C in January 1940.
-Snow, which is present for about five months a year, often begins to fall mid-October, while snow cover lies in late November and melts at the end of March.
+The highest temperature ever recorded in Moscow was 38.2 C at the VVC weather station, as well as 39.0 C in the center of Moscow and at Domodedovo airport; this temperature occurred on 29 July 2010, during the unusual 2010 Northern Hemisphere heat waves.
+Record high and average temperatures were recorded in January, March, April, May, June, July, August, November, and December of 2007–2022.
+The average July temperature from 1991 to 2020 is 19.7 C. The lowest temperature ever recorded was −42.1 C in January 1940.
+Snow, which is present for about five months a year, often begins to fall in mid-October; snow cover persists in late November and melts at the end of March.

-On average, Moscow has 1731 hours of sunshine per year, varying from a low of 8% in December to 52% from May to August.
-This large annual variation is due to convective cloud formation.
-In the winter, moist air from the Atlantic condenses in the cold continental interior, resulting in very overcast conditions.
-However, this same continental influence results in considerably sunnier summers than oceanic cities of similar latitude such as Edinburgh.
-Between 2004 and 2010, the average was between 1800 and 2000 hours with a tendency to more sunshine in summer months, up to a record 411 hours in July 2014, 79% of possible sunshine.
+On average, Moscow receives 1731 hours of sunshine per year, ranging between 8% in December and 52% from May to August.
+This annual variation is due to convective cloud formation.
+In the winter, moist air from the Atlantic condenses in the cold continental interior, resulting in overcast conditions.
+However, this same continental influence results in sunnier summers than oceanic cities of similar latitude such as Edinburgh.
+Between 2004 and 2010, the average sunshine received varied between 1800 and 2000 hours, with a tendency toward more sunshine in summer months—up to a record 411 hours in July 2014, which represented 79% of potential sunshine.
 December 2017 was the darkest month in Moscow since records began, with only six minutes of sunlight.